kirtish447/user-funnel-analysis/README.md

-# food-delivery-funnel-analysis
+# user-funnel-analysis
-End-to-end funnel analysis of a food delivery platform to identify user drop-offs and improve conversion rates using SQL, Python, and Power BI.
+End-to-end user funnel analysis to identify drop-offs and optimize conversion using SQL, Python, and Power BI..